learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 ## Introduction

 In this section, you'll learn about SQL, which stands for Structured Query Language.
-It has been around since the 1970's and has many different dialects of the language including MySQL, SQLite and PostgreSQL, to name a few.
+It has been around since the 1970s and there are many different dialects of the language including MySQL, SQLite, and PostgreSQL, to name a few.
 Each of these has particularities such as specific functions or keywords for that specific implementation.
 All of these, however, have the same basic structures including basic keywords like SELECT, and the same general database architecture.

 ## Objectives